TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/Frequency/README.md

 | 868.35 MHz                   | **Europe**   | 13.560 MHz × 64, 21.708 MHz × 40    |
 | 915.00 MHz                   | **US, Australia** | 13.107 MHz × 69.8, 26.214 MHz × 35 |

+> [!IMPORTANT]
+> It's not uncommon for the bandwidth to span over a small range of frequencies around the nominal frequency, i.e. *433.92 MHz* (typically within *±100 kHz*), especially with basic OOK modulation and lower-cost receivers.On 433MHz, the signal may be anywhere in the range of *433.8-434.0MHz*.

 > Tags: Frequency, Bands, ISM, license-free